Tax Relief for Child Care Expenses

 Going back to the prior example, let's say you and your husband pay a nanny $10,000 to care for your two children.
 You earn $80,000 that year, but your husband, who is writing a novel, earns only $900.
 Even though you would otherwise be entitled to write off $1,200 ($6,000 x 20%), because your husband earned only $900, you could only claim a child care credit of $900.

 How to claim the child care credit.
 Claiming the child care credit is easy.
 Keep your child care expense receipts for the year and then input the appropriate information onto your tax return.
 You must file IRS Form 2441, Child and Dependent Care Expenses with your tax return.
 For instructions on how to complete the necessary tax forms, visit the IRS's website at www.irs.gov and get IRS Publication 503, Child and Dependent Care Expenses.

 Dependent Care Accounts

 A dependent care account is like the 401(k) plan of the child care world.
-Through your employer, you set aside pretax dollars that you can access to pay your nanny, day care, or preschool bills during the year.
+Through your employer, you set aside pretax dollars that you can use to pay your nanny, day care, or preschool bills during the year.
 All of the money you contribute to the account is exempt from federal taxes.
 Not all employers offer dependent care accounts, and you can't set one up on your own.
 If you’re a self-employed sole proprietor, you can set up an account and treat yourself as the employee.